 At the end of the year, businesses may need to file taxes at the state and federal levels.
 This can be a significant challenge as organizing all of the necessary records can take time.
 When you have an accounts payable program, it will help with tax planning as it can link directly to your tax reporting programs.
 This will ensure that all of your expenses are appropriately accounted for, which can ensure accuracy and even reduce your tax liability when tax planning.

-Assistance in Production of Financial Records
+Assistance With Production of Financial Records

 Any business is going to need to be able to provide financial records regularly.
 This can include producing a balance sheet, past income statements, cash flow statements, and payable and receivable reports.
 These may need to be provided to a financial advisor, bank, investor, or other interested parties.
 When you have an accounts payable system integrated with your bookkeeping system, it may help ensure that you can produce accurate financial records regularly.